Skip to content

 • the date of publication

-• ensure information about an agency's mission, structure, programs, and services is publicly accessible through the agency’s website and/or through www.tas.gov.au.
+• ensure information about an agency's mission, structure, programs, and services is publicly accessible through the agency’s website or www.tas.gov.au

-• provide one copy of all publications to the State Library of Tasmania within one month after publication, as per the Tasmanian Libraries Act 1984.
+• provide one copy of a publication to Libraries Tasmania within one month of its publication, as in the Libraries Act 1984

-• within one month of publication, deliver one copy of all publications to the Legal Deposit Unit of the National Library of Australia in accordance with the Copyright Act 1968.
+• within one month of its publication, deliver one copy of the publication to the National Library of Australia under the legal deposit provisions of the Copyright Act 1968 (Cth).
+This includes depositing copies of all electronic publications in the National edeposit (NED).

 Recommendations

-In addition, it is recommended that, where applicable, agencies include the following details in publications:
+It is recommended that, where applicable, agencies include the following in publications:

-• authoring names (the name of the department, not the name/s of individual employee/s)
+• authoring names (the name of the department, not the names of employees)

 • volume/issue number and International Standard Book Number (ISBN) or International Standard Series Number (ISSN).